dustin10weering/luvit-yt-searcher/README.md

 ## Small documentation

-All of them are functions.
+Both of them are functions.

 * `ytsearcher.new(YT_API_KEY)` Returns ytsearcher module itself, but with the key info included.

 * `ytsearcher:search(term,regioncode)` Returns `video-info-table` (table, can be nil if no results.) and `response` (string or nil).

 Note that response may be nil when there's no response.